Are you a woman who wants to embody hope and embrace our blessed and broken world?

 Our world is constantly changing.
 Our founder, Saint Madeleine Sophie, knew only too well the demands of such a world, living as she did during Revolutionary France of the late 1700s.
 She cultivated, as we must, the personal skills needed to thrive in an environment of near permanent change.

-From our contemplation of the Pierced Heart of Jesus in the heart of wounded humanity flows the desire to commit ourselves with greater passion and compassion to justice, peace, and the integrity of creation.
+From our contemplation of the Pierced Heart of Jesus in the heart of wounded humanity flows the desire to commit ourselves with greater passion and compassion to justice, peace, and the integrity of creation (JPIC).

-The pursuit of justice, peace, and integrity of creation permeates all aspects of our lives.
-We include these in the criteria we use for discerning our relationships, ministries, and commitments.
+The pursuit of justice, peace, and integrity of creation permeates all aspects of our lives as Religious of the Sacred Heart.
+The Society includes these in the criteria used for discerning our relationships, ministries, and commitments.
 In so doing, all our choices are marked by Gospel values.